ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/postgresql.md

 PostgreSQL Array types converts into ClickHouse arrays.

 !!! info "Note"
-    Be careful in PostgreSQL an array data type column like Integer[] may contain arrays of different dimensions in different rows, but in ClickHouse it is only allowed to have multidimensional arrays of the same dimension in all rows.
+    Be careful, in PostgreSQL an array data type column like Integer[] may contain arrays of different dimensions in different rows, but in ClickHouse it is only allowed to have multidimensional arrays of the same dimension in all rows.

 **Returned Value**